Mayank-Surti/inventory-management/README.md

 # Fullstack Inventory Management Dashboard

-A full-stack inventory management dashboard built using the latest web technologies and AWS services.
-The application allows businesses to manage their inventory effectively, keeping track of products, quantities, and other key metrics.
+A full-stack inventory management dashboard built using React and AWS services.
+Allows users to manage their inventory effectively, keeping track of products, quantities, and other key metrics.

 ## Tech Stack